 ACTIVITIES AT SWALA CAMP:

-- Swala offers guided game drives during the day and the night.
-This makes for sightings of a wonderful range of wildlife.
+Swala Camp offers several activities, including guided game drives during the day and the night, which makes for sightings of a wonderful range of wildlife.
+Other activities include:

-- By day, you can look out for all Big Five – lion, rhino, leopard, elephant, and buffalo – in addition to numerous smaller predators and herbivores, such as cheetah, hyena, jackal, wild dog, giraffe, wildebeest, zebra, and all sorts of antelopes!
+Wildlife viewing- You can look out for four of the Big Five – lion, leopard, elephant, and buffalo – in addition to numerous smaller predators and herbivores, such as cheetah, hyena, jackal, wild dog, giraffe, wildebeest, zebra, and all sorts of antelopes!

-- The birdlife is prolific too, featuring ostrich, tawny eagle, red-and-yellow barbet, and bare-faced go-away bird among the park’s five hundred plus species.
+Bird watching- The birdlife is prolific here, featuring ostrich, tawny eagle, red-and-yellow barbet, and bare-faced go-away bird among the park’s five hundred plus species.

 *This property is unfenced and located in a wildlife area, so large and potentially dangerous animals do pass through.
 If you opt to stay here, always be alert when walking around the camp and request for a member of staff to escort you if you have any concerns.
 Any guest is escorted after dark as a matter of course.